FOSSforlife/bookmarks/knowledge/md/README.md

 - [Julia Galef: A visual guide to Bayesian thinking](https://www.youtube.com/watch?v=BrK7X_XlGB8) (YouTube)
 - [Wireless Philosophy: Introduction to Critical Thinking](https://www.youtube.com/playlist?list=PLtKNX4SfKpzX_bhh4LOEWEGy3pkLmFDmk)
 - [Most scientific studies are wrong, but that doesn’t mean what you think it means](https://thelogicofscience.com/2016/05/10/most-scientific-studies-are-wrong-but-that-doesnt-mean-what-you-think-it-means/) (The Logic of Science)
+- [What does statistically significant mean?](https://thelogicofscience.com/2020/08/14/what-does-statistically-significant-mean/) (The Logic of Science)

 ## State of the World
 - [2030 UN Sustainable Development Goals](https://sdgs.un.org/goals)